 Stephan Reynolds

-Margaret Morris Usry Alleyne Leann Johnson Rachel Bernsen Chelsea Gregory
+Penelope McCourty Margaret Morris Usry Alleyne Leann Johnson Rachel Bernsen

-Laurie Carlos Rafael Sanchez Nikki Patin Sha Cage
+Monstah Black Laurie Carlos Rafael Sanchez Nikki Patin

 Douglas Ewart

-Akil Davis Joe Wilson Chevon Stewart Aole T. Miller Christa Bell Shawn Odoms
+Signe Harriday Akil Davis Joe Wilson Chevon Stewart Aole T. Miller

-Gesel Mason Mameri Blue Valerie McCleod-Katz Nicole Mitchell
+Shawn Odoms Gesel Mason Mameri Blue Valerie McCleod-Katz

 Jada Odom